-Basic employment skills training

-This program component is offered in both semesters.
-Students learn skills and attitudes which will help them adjust to the demands of the workplace.
-Some of the areas covered include general work skills, relationships with supervisors, relationships with coworkers, safety in the workplace, work terms, work attitudes, and conflict resolution on the job.
+Basic employment skills training Students learn skills and attitudes which will help them adjust to the demands of the workplace.
+Some of the areas covered include general work skills, relationships with supervisors and co-workers, safety in the workplace, work attitudes, and conflict resolution on the job.